Fire Station No. 23 (Los Angeles, California): Construction and operation

-The unveiling of the ornate fire station set off "a political and civic storm."
-It was called a waste of taxpayer funds, as critics contended "three station houses could be built for what this cost."
-Amid the outcry, city fire commissioners denied knowledge that the fire house was to have been so luxurious, though newspapers reported that the commissioners had approved the plans.
+The station was dedicated on October 10, 1910, after which "a political and civic storm" ensued.
+The station was called a waste of taxpayer funds, with its critics contending that "three station houses could be built for what this [one] cost."
+In response, fire commissioners criticized the station's extravagance and also denied responsibility for it, even though they had approved its plans.